 If you often travel by public transport, a personal OV card will probably be the most convenient option for you.
 You can apply for a personal OV card online.
-You will need a digital photo and you will pay using iDEAL.
+You will need a digital photo and to pay using iDEAL.
 The personal OV-chipkaart costs € 7.50.
 Your card will be valid for 5 years.

 With a personal OV card you can:

-- add personal travel products such as a monthly pass, season ticket or bus pass to the card.
+- Add personal travel products such as a monthly pass, season ticket or bus pass to the card.

-- automatically enjoy any applicable age discounts when you travel on credit.
+- Automatically enjoy any applicable age discounts when you travel on credit.
 You will not need to do anything for this discount to be applied.

-- use Automatic reload so that you always have sufficient credit on your card.
+- Use Automatic reload so that you always have sufficient credit on your card.

-- view your travel details online through My OV-chip and can very easily print off a travel expenses overview for your employer.
+- View your travel details online through My OV-chip and can very easily print off a travel expenses overview for your employer.

-- in case of theft or loss of your card you can have it blocked to prevent misuse.
+- In case of theft or loss of your card you can have it blocked to prevent misuse.

 How to load credit on your card